 2021 Toyota Tacoma – The Tacoma is one of the most rugged midsize trucks, with legendary durability and excellent reliability.
 Its off-road capability is equally impressive.
 Some find the seating position and interior comfort to be a step behind the competition, and the Tacoma’s chassis has roots that date back 15 years.
 Still, this is the benchmark midsize truck for many.

-Used Honda Ridgeline – The Ridgeline was made new back in 2017, so there are a considerable number of trucks that are coming off-lease and hitting the used truck market.
+Used Honda Ridgeline – The Ridgeline was new back in 2017, so many trucks are coming off-lease and hitting the used truck market.
 Honda has made several updates to the Ridgeline since launch, including the standardization of safety tech, a standard nine-speed automatic, and new wider-opening rear doors.
 But the basic bones of the Ridgeline are the same, so the overall performance should be similar to a new truck.